 Recycling of wastewater.
 The amount of water withdrawn should equal the sum of the system losses and disposals.

 Office and personnel water use is exemplified by water needed for personal use such as drinking, bathing, cooking, sanitation, and cleaning office areas.
-Demands for office and personnel use shall be calculated using gallons per employee or visitor needed based on best available information from appropriate data sources such as US Department of Energy, AWWA Research Foundation, Pacific Institute, Conserve Florida on-line library, or EPA.
+Demands for office and personnel use shall be calculated using gallons per employee/contractor needed based on best available information from appropriate data sources such as US Department of Energy, AWWA Research Foundation, Pacific Institute, Conserve Florida on-line library, or EPA.

-In determining the number of employees, the applicant shall use the average number of employees per shift, number of shifts per work day, and number of work days per year.
+In determining the number of employees/contractors, if applicable, the applicant shall use the average number of employees per shift, number of shifts per work day, and number of work days per year.

-In determining the number of visitors, the applicant shall use the annual average number of visitors for the most recent 5 years.
-Alternative methodologies can be used if an applicant presents reasonable assurance that the methodology is appropriate for the use and that the withdrawal quantities requested are necessary to supply the proposed need or demand.
+3. Landscaping and irrigation.
+Demands for landscaping and irrigation will be calculated by providing information utilizing the application of supplemental irrigation demands set forth in 2.5.1.A.

-.
 4. Other needs.
-An applicant may provide reasonable assurance for demands relating to other needs, such as outside use, air conditioning, and unaccounted uses.
+An applicant may provide reasonable assurance for demands relating to other needs, such as outside use, air conditioning, and unaccounted for uses.

 2.5 Agricultural Use Type